ramah83/House-Price-Prediction/README.md

-A machine learning project to predict house prices using the Boston Housing Dataset and XGBoost Regressor.The model is trained, evaluated, and visualized with multiple performance metrics.
+A machine learning project to predict house prices using the Boston Housing Dataset and XGBoost Regressor.
+The model is trained, evaluated, and visualized with multiple performance metrics.